nodebox/nodebox.github.io/node/documentation/using/generative-design.md

 ![generative tower step 5](generative-tower-f.png)

-Read the [subnetworks page](../concepts/subnetworks.html) and try creating a serie of towers:
+Read the [subnetworks page](../concepts/subnetworks.html) and try creating a number of towers or a skyline:

 ![generative city](generative-tower-cities.png)